jjblek/DFA-minimization/README.md

 These states can be eliminated from the DFA.

 The program consists of a singular class 'DFA' used to represent a deterministic finite automata.
-A DFA object is initialized with a text file that is passed to the main procedure as a program argument.
+A DFA object is initialized directly or with a text file and includes a public method to minimize itself.
-The class includes a method DFA::Minimize() which is used to minimize an input DFA.

 ## Getting Started